ola-zbieranska/easy-free-dashboard-app/README.md

 - Options for customizing the appearance of charts (built-in Plotly Templates)
 - Dark/Light mode

+Functionalities related to data downloading and visualization require repair.
 These features still require further refinement.

+##

 ## Future functionalities planned to be implemented by the end of September 2024